 The new provision would provide for the Rules to prescribe a timeframe, and if there are no such rules, would require the decision to be made as soon as reasonably practicable.
-We make no comment as to the length of time prescribed by the new section 8 of the PSG Rules, other than to note that it is perhaps excessive.
+Section 8 of the PSG Rules proposed in association with the Exposure Draft provided a time frame which, if unaltered, is perhaps excessive.